-When performing wildfire suppression or other emergency duties, work schedules for wildfire suppression or other emergency duty personnel may be assigned schedules that are other than Monday through Friday and 8:00 a.m. to 4:30 p.m.
-Schedules shall provide for equitable rotation if requested by a majority of the affected employees.
+While the state's fire season is in effect, work schedules for wild fire suppression personnel may be assigned that are other than Monday through Friday and 8:00 am to 4:30 pm.
+Such fire season schedules will provide for equitable rotation if requested by a majority of the affected employees.